Protecting Fresh Water

 Legislative and Policy Work

-The Conservancy has been working to ensure Florida water law, rules and policies provide greater protection of water resources.
+We have been working to ensure Florida water law, rules and policies provide greater protection of water resources.
 We work closely with Florida legislators as well as in Washington.
 In 2016, we secured specific language included in the Florida Water Bill, requiring projects that produce water for people and nature be planned and funded together.
-The Conservancy’s language was the only new language included in the bill during the 2016 session.
+Our language was the only new language included in the bill during the 2016 session.

 We also impacted The Legacy Florida Act, which dedicates 25 percent or $200 million of Amendment 1 funds to Everglades restoration and 7.6 percent or $50 million to springs protection.
 This legislation ensures a predictable revenue stream that will greatly improve project planning and completion to benefit the Everglades.